 Mitchell + Associates is project focused and our involvement is centred on achieving designed solutions specific to the site which derive from its context, including; the historical, physical, economic, social and cultural processes at work and the aspirations inferred and emerging from the development brief.
-We are committed to the production of creative designed landscape solutions which acknowledge and exploit the links between man and the land.
+We are committed to the production of creative designed landscape solutions which acknowledge and enhance the links between human activities and receiving environment .

 We believe that vitality and sustainability are essential contributors to successful design solutions.
 Mitchell + Associates is currently involved in projects in both the public and private environment and of widely varying scales, including: site master planning; urban design and regeneration; public parks and open spaces; commercial/corporate institutional; and residential projects.